stephanie-batista-CISUC/ai-samd-sme-challenges/README.md

 ## Data Description

-Response data are organized into **six workbooks** that mirror the sections of the questionnaire:
+Response data are organized into **seven workbooks** that mirror the sections of the questionnaire:

 | File | Section | Content |
 |---|---|---|